High Risk Life Insurance Guide

 If you have a long-term or whole life insurance policy, it’s likely your personal and professional circumstances won’t stay constant.
 They will change along the way, meaning that, over time, you might be forced to adjust your life insurance coverage.

-For example, you might get a new job that’s lower risk, you may quit smoking, lose weight, or lose a dangerous hobby.
-Essentially, the case might be that at one point in your life, you will lose your high-risk status.
-In that case, you can reach out to your insurer and secure cheaper premiums.
+For example, you might get a new job that’s lower risk, quit smoking, lose weight, or quit a dangerous hobby.
+Essentially, you might lose your high-risk status at some point in your life.
+In that situation, you can contact your insurer and secure cheaper premiums.

 Can I lower my risk to insurers?

-While some risk factors, such as age, can’t be altered, you can make some changes to your lifestyle to reduce your high-risk status.
+While some risk factors, such as age, can’t be changed, you can make lifestyle changes to reduce your high-risk status.
 For instance, you can give up smoking, quit a dangerous hobby, or change your job to a less risky occupation (if possible).